Program overview

 Program Overview

 Sheridan's Early Childhood Education (ECE) program is designed to equip students with the skills necessary to provide exceptional education and care for young children.
 The program emphasizes a blend of research-based theory and practical experience, ensuring that graduates are well-prepared to support children's learning and development.
 Students will learn from highly qualified professors with extensive experience in early childhood education, and they will engage in hands-on experiences in a simulated early learning classroom.
-This comprehensive approach not only prepares students for immediate employment but also lays the groundwork for further educational opportunities in the field.
+This comprehensive approach prepares students to make a meaningful impact in the lives of children and their families.

 Program Structure

-The Early Childhood Education program at Sheridan is structured to be completed in 2 years, consisting of 4 semesters.
+The Early Childhood Education program at Sheridan is structured to be completed in 2 years.
 The program is offered at both the Davis Campus in Brampton and the Trafalgar Campus in Oakville.
-Key features of the program structure include:
+Students will benefit from a variety of learning experiences, including:

-• Three mandatory field placements in various early learning settings, such as childcare centers and kindergarten classrooms.
+• Three mandatory field placements in diverse early learning settings, such as childcare centers and kindergarten classrooms.

 Featured Experiences

-• Hands-on learning in a uniquely designed curriculum room that simulates a real early learning environment.
+• Hands-on learning in a uniquely designed curriculum room that mimics a real early learning classroom.

 Career Options